Personalizing Agent Privacy Decisions via Logical Entailment: Related Work

 \subsection{Personal Privacy Assistants}

-Personal Privacy Assistants (PPAs) aim to reduce the user mental burden in making privacy decisions~\cite{stover2023investigating}.
+Personal Privacy Assistants (PPAs) aim to reduce the user mental burden in making privacy decisions~\cite{colnago2020informing, stover2023investigating}.
 They explore automating mobile app permissions, predicting user privacy preferences, and making information-sharing decisions \cite{morel2025ai}.
-Earlier PPAs targeting mobile app permissions clustered similar user privacy preferences to obtain privacy profiles that help determine mobile app permissions for a user \cite{lin2014modeling, liu2016follow}.
-Follow-up works developed a support vector machine model using a feature set of contextual cues, such as requesting app, the permission type, and the visibility of requesting app \cite{wijesekera2018contextualizing}.
-Other works use vignette surveys that capture contextual factors, such as device type, which serve as features for predicting privacy preferences using traditional ML techniques like logistic regression or collaborative filtering \cite{naeini2017privacy, barbosa2019if, amoros2023predicting}.
-Furthermore, researchers have proposed PPAs that manage data-sharing decisions by decomposing scenarios into Contextual Integrity (CI) information flows.
+Earlier PPAs targeting mobile app permissions clustered similar user privacy preferences to derive privacy profiles that help determine mobile app permissions for individual users \cite{lin2014modeling, liu2016follow}.
+Follow-up works utilized contextual factors, such as device type, requesting app, and the permission type, as features for predicting privacy preferences using traditional ML techniques like logistic regression or collaborative filtering \cite{naeini2017privacy, barbosa2019if, amoros2023predicting, wijesekera2017feasibility, wijesekera2018contextualizing}.
+Other works have proposed PPAs that manage data-sharing decisions by decomposing scenarios into Contextual Integrity (CI) information flows.
 These systems then utilize rule-based \cite{zhan2022model, zhan2023privacy} or ML-based \cite{kokciyan2022taking} approaches to infer the privacy decision.
 Finally, Natural Language Inference (NLI)-based models have been proposed to detect mismatches between different privacy policies or between policies and user privacy preferences \cite{alshamsan2022detecting, hosseini2021ambiguity, rao2016expecting}.
 While significant progress has been made for PPAs, they remain limited in that they require aggregating all user data for training, which requires users to upload their privacy preferences and prior decisions to a centralized entity.
 Moreover, these methods struggle with generalizing to different domains.